Tantalor93/dnspyre/README.md

       --plotf=png              Format of graphs.
 Supported formats png, svg, pdf.
-      --doh-method=post        HTTP method to use for DoH requests --doh-protocol=1.1       HTTP protocol to use for DoH requests --version                Show application version.
+      --doh-method=post        HTTP method to use for DoH requests --doh-protocol=1.1       HTTP protocol to use for DoH requests -d, --duration=1m            Specifies for how long the benchmark should be executing, the benchmark will run for the specified time while sending DNS requests in infinite loop based on data source.
+After running for specified duration, the benchmark is cancelled.
+This option is exclusive with --number option.
+The duration is specified in GO duration format e.g. 10s, 15m, 1h.
+      --version                Show application version.

 Args:
   <queries>  Queries to issue.
 Can be local file referenced using @<file-path>, for example @data/2-domains.Can also be resource accessible using HTTP, like https://raw.githubusercontent.com/Tantalor93/dnspyre/master/data/1000-domains, in that case the
              file will be downloaded and saved inmemory.
 ```

 ## Examples